bhimrazy/create-py-project/README.md

     2. FastAPI Project
     3. Django Project
     4. Django Project with drf and auth
+    5. Ml/DL Project
     : 1

   Generating....
   Completed.
   cd into my-project directory
   and then follow the instructions in the README.md file

   Thank you for using create-py-project.^_^ Author:@bhimrazy
 ```

 ## Roadmap

 > On the way.

 ## 👏 How to Contribute

 The main purpose of this repository is to continue evolving create-py-project.
 We want to make contributing to this project as easy and transparent as possible.
 Read below to learn how you can take part in improving this project.

 ### Contributing Guide

 The create-py-project welcomes, and depends on, contributions from developers and users in the open source community.
 Read our [**Contributing Guide**][contribute] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to create-py-project.

 [contribute]: CONTRIBUTING.md